 To calculate the appropriate EIR, certain assumptions are made in respect of the expected lives of specific asset portfolios which take into account such factors as the terms of the particular product, historical repayment data and prevailing economic conditions.
 These estimates are reviewed on a regular basis to ensure they reflect the portfolio's actual performance.
-In the current year the Society incorporated Early Redemption Charges which had previously not been included in the model as they are an integral part of computing the EIR asset.
-Sensitivity analysis has been carried out on the expected life of mortgages and shown that an increase in expected life of one month would change the carrying value of mortgages by £196,974 with a corresponding increase to income.
+Sensitivity analysis has been carried out on the expected life of mortgages and shown that an increase in expected life of one month would change the carrying value of mortgages by £221,543 (2022: £196,974) with a corresponding increase to income.

 The difference between the contractual interest rates and the effective interest rates of mortgages gives rise to accrued income, described as an EIR asset.
-As at 7 February 2022, the value of the EIR asset totalled £591,653 (2021: £416,052).
+As at 6 February 2023, the value of the EIR asset totalled £603,964 (2022: £591,653).